Tour Your Tableau Site

 When viewing a list of data sources, to see connection and authentication details, from the Show As menu, select Connections.

 A data role page shows custom data roles published to your site or server.
-You can create custom data roles in Tableau Prep Builder using the field values in your data set and publish them to Tableau Server or Tableau Online to share with others.
+You can create custom data roles in Tableau Prep Builder using the field values in your data set and publish them to Tableau Server or Tableau Cloud to share with others.
 You can use data roles to validate field values when cleaning your data.

 For more information about creating and using data roles to clean data, see Use Data Roles to Validate Your Data(Link opens in a new window) in the Tableau Prep online help.